Canoe in the Boundary Waters Canoe Area.

 BWCA Maps

 Four companies produce maps specific to the Boundary Waters: Fisher Maps, McKenzie Maps, Voyager Maps and National Geographic Trails Illustrated.
 I’ve used maps from every company except Fisher.
 The Voyager Maps and the Trails Illustrated are the most compact and typically what I gravitate to.
 Since National Geographic released its maps for the area, they’re the only ones I use.
 I like them because they’re compact, waterproof, tearproof and you only need two maps to cover the entire BWCA.
 The scale is smaller, so you get less detail, but it’s plenty for navigating.
 If you need lake depth contours, then Voyageur and McKenzie Maps are the way to go, but you’ll need more of them.
 Voyageur Maps covers the area in 10, and McKenzie does it in 25.
 Fisher covers the area in 32 maps.
 Even if you decide you need more detail, the Trails Illustrated maps are great for planning a route.
-You can usually pick them up on sale on Amazon for $9 or $10 each.
+You can usually pick the set up at Amazon for around $20.

 Boundary Waters Outfitters